agile-lab-dev/witboost-starter-kit/README.md

 ### Available Presets

 The [Practice Shaper Presets repository](https://github.com/agile-lab-dev/witboost-practice-shaper-presets) provides some ready-to-import Data Landscapes, allowing organizations to quickly set up and customize their witboost environment to suit specific business needs.

+## Access Control Request Template

+The **Access Control Request Template** is the mechanism of Witboost used to configure the information required by the users when requesting access to consumables on the Marketplace.

+Refer to the [Witboost documentation](https://docs.witboost.com/docs/p3_tech/p4_access_control/accessRequestTemplate) to learn more about Access Control Request Templates.

+### Available Access control request templates

+Check out the [Access Control Request Template repository](https://github.com/agile-lab-dev/witboost-default-access-control-request-template) which provides the base set of access control request templates for your platform that you can customize further.

 ## License